Charles-Kaminski/PrefixTree/README.md

 # PrefixTree
 CFK 02/23/2016 charles.kaminski@lexisnexis.com

 This project is a code bundle for the HPCCSystem big data platform.
-The code showcases prefix trees on a big data platform and shows how prefix trees can be used to significantly improve the performance of certain algorithms such as the Levenshtein edit distance algorithm.
+The code showcases using prefix trees on a big data platform and demonstrates how prefix trees can be used to significantly improve the performance of certain algorithms such as the Levenshtein edit distance algorithm.
 The code is a set of three function macros that do the heavy lifting for you.

 They are as follows:
  1. Create - Efficiently creates a prefix tree from a dataset